mrhamana/mariyat/README.md

-# mariyat
+# Maryat

-just a site
+A basic full stack site based on mern stack which supports user authentication and other functionality.